Skip to main content

 Additional considerations:

-3. DVNs and Executor must implement their respective interfaces.
-Configured addresses can be checked against V2 Contracts and DVN Providers.
+• Verify DVN and Executor addresses against V2 Contracts and DVN Providers.

 Set Delegate on Every OApp